 Bringing Home a White German Shepherd Puppy

 Start with breeders tied to national clubs, offering clear health certificates, and happy to chat.
 Spot a “white german shepherd for sale cheap”?
-Cue red flags—ethical breeding costs real money.
+Cue red flags, ethical breeding costs real money.
 Prefer to adopt?
 Many rescues specialize in adult and white german shepherd puppy placements.

-First-Year Expenses
+Initial Expenses

 1. Premium puppy food and bowls